tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 Despite the following behavior being misguided, experience has shown that some customers use the IANA registry as a checklist against which to measure an implementation's completeness, and some implementers blindly implement cipher suites.
-Therefore, IANA [SHALL add/has added] the following warning to the registry:
+Therefore, IANA has added the following warning to the registry:

 WARNING:
 : Cryptographic algorithms and parameters will be broken or weakened